wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 )
 ```

-Notice that this list does not include the following mapped capabilities when they were inherited from post.
+Notice that this list does not include all the same capabilities when they were inherited from post.

 ```php
     'read' => 'read',